Cheapest and Most Expensive Times To Visit Orlando, FL

 Late August to September (After Summer Break, Before Holidays)

-Tourism dips once school starts again.
+- Tourism drops sharply once school starts again

-- Hotels and park tickets are discounted.
+- Hotels and park tickets often come with heavy discounts

 Early November (Before Thanksgiving)